What about Socialization?

 What is the school year schedule?

-Home schooling provides the most flexible scheduling available for parents.
-Families can school year-round, on Saturdays, evenings or whatever is necessary to accomplish their educational goals.
+However, homeschooling is meant to be flexible.
+Our families are welcome school year-round, on Saturdays, in the evenings or whatever is necessary to accomplish their educational goals.